You are here

 Note: MSI is allowed to host the software, but MSI cannot purchase a license.
 Each group must purchase their own license and each group member must be approved through the University of Vienna.
 Once you have purchased a license, please send verification of the license and user approval along with your request to become part of the VASP group and to access the program.

-You can find information about purchasing a VASP license in the VASP FAQ at www.vasp.at/index.php/faqs
+You can find information about purchasing a VASP license and administrative contact information in the VASP FAQ.

 To run this software interactively in a Linux environment run the commands: